awamartin/uno/README.md

 # To Do
 - challenge, check top of pile instead of checking the colour in the hand and give the next player the colour choice
 - reset should be hidden unless in debug mode, it's currently unclear that this resets the game and not just the log
-- show play direction (reverse or not reversed)
+- show play direction (reverse or not reversed) - CC
-- make the player's turn more obvious
+- make the player's turn more obvious - CC
 - customisable player names
 - pickup doesnt clear the challenge button
-- playing a card on the same card is not easy to see
+- playing a card on the same card is not easy to see - CC
-- sort button for players hand
+- sort button for players hand - CC
 - uno button/uno challenge rules
-- deal notifier
+- deal notifier - CC
 - player score table
 - player joining half way through gets to play with 0/1 pickup cards